tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

-# InfrastructureAsCode With Terraform And Ansible
+# Infrastructure-As-Code With Terraform And Ansible
 In this repo, I tried to develop infrastructure on aws with help of terraform and then tried to achieve configuration management using ansible.

 ## Table of contents